Around The Worlds

 Step 5: Complete 3-4 sets of 10-15 repetitions on each side

-Step 1: Begin by selecting the weight you wish to use on the machine
+Step 1: To complete the lateral raise machine, Begin by selecting the weight you wish to use on the machine

 Step 2: Adjust the seat height and sit facing the machine with your feet flat on the floor